How Much Are Lingual Braces And Are They Worth It?

 As for the length of your treatment, it can differ.
 Treatment times vary based on the complexity of your misalignment problems.
 Most patients, though, start to see changes within the first 6 to 8 weeks of treatment.

-How much are lingual braces?
-It differs on a case to case basis and it is best to discuss the treatment with your orthodontist.
+So what do lingual braces cost in Australia?
+The answer differs on a case to case basis and it is best to discuss the treatment with your orthodontist.

 Book an appointment at Dr Geoffrey Wexler today to talk about your orthodontic problem and find out if you are a candidate for lingual braces.